top of page

 Autism (ASD)

-People with autism also experience a need for sameness or familiarity that can lead to them having, unusually strong interests and/or rigid behaviour.
+Some people with autism may experience a need for sameness or familiarity that can lead to them having, unusually strong interests and/or rigid behaviour.
 Autism is also referred to as Autism Spectrum Disorder (ASD) or Autistic Spectrum Condition (ASC).
 Autism has had various different names in the past (e.g. Asperger’s, classic autism).

 Everyone’s experience of autism is different.
 The ‘Amazing Things Happen’ video by Alexander Amelines provides an interesting and useful explanation of autism.
 This can be accessed via You Tube and can be found in several different languages.
 There are also additional episodes which look at diversity, communication, perception, behaviour and strengths.